 When a fragment is not preceded by a URI in the URI-Reference, XML signature applications MUST support the null URI and barename XPointer.
-We RECOMMEND support for the same-document XPointers '#xpointer()' and '#xpointer(id("ID"))' if the application also intends to support Minimal Canonicalization or Canonical XML with Comments.
-(Otherwise URI="#foo" will automatically remove comments before the Canonical XML with Comments can even be invoked.)
-All other support for XPointers is OPTIONAL, especially all support for barename and other XPointers in external resources since the application may not have control over how the fragment is generated (leading to interoperability problems and validation failures).
+We RECOMMEND support for the same-document XPointers '#xpointer(/)' and '#xpointer(id('ID'))' if the application also intends to support any canonicalization that preserves comments.
+(Otherwise URI="#foo" will automatically remove comments before the canonicalization can even be invoked.)
+All other support for XPointers is OPTIONAL, especially all support for barename and other

+XPointers in external resources since the application may not have control over how the fragment is generated (leading to interoperability problems and validation failures).